LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/exercises.rst.txt

 #.
 Comment out your previous code in the ``displayAllEvents`` method.
 #.
 In the videos, wwe learned how to use templates to display the elements in a static list called ``events``.
 Let's make our ``events`` list a HashMap!
    This enables us to add descriptions to our events.
 #.
-Fill your ``events`` HashMap with the names and descriptions of events around town.
+Fill your ``events`` HashMap with the names and descriptions of 3 coding events around town.
 #.
 Using ``th:block`` and ``th:each``, put together the events and their descriptions in a table as opposed to an unordered list.
 #.
 Use fragments to store the address of the new tech hub where all of the programmers are hanging out.
    Use ``th:replace`` in your main template to bring in the address as a third column in your table.
+   You may need to create a new ``fragments.html``.
 #.
 Add some CSS to style your table to make it easier to read and center it on the page.
-We do have file for ``styles.css`` that you can add to.
+   You may need to create a new ``styles.css`` as well.
-   Make sure to connect ``styles.css`` to the appropriate template with ``th:src``.
+   Make sure to connect ``styles.css`` to the appropriate template with ``th:href``.

 Bonus Mission
 -------------